Skip to content

 Measure the outside width:

-Take a ruler or tape measure and measure the distance between the outer sides of the two crank arms at the widest point.
+Take a ruler or measuring tape and measure the distance between the outer sides of the two crank arms at their widest point.

-Make sure the tape measure or ruler is held straight and not at an angle to ensure accurate measurement.
+Make sure the measuring tape or ruler is held straight and not at an angle to ensure an accurate measurement.

 Note the value:

-The measured distance in millimeters (mm) is the Q-factor of your bike.
+The measured distance in millimeters (mm) is the Q-factor of your bicycle.

 Tips:

-• It may be helpful to ask a friend for help to make sure the tape measure is held straight.
+• It can be helpful to ask a friend for help to ensure that the measuring tape is held straight.

-• If your bike has wide pedals or other attachments on the crank arms, make sure you measure the crank arms themselves and not the attachments.
+• If your bicycle has wide pedals or other attachments on the crank arms, make sure you take the measurement on the crank arms themselves and not on the attachments.